Crash Course (film)

-Crash Course (also known as Driving Academy) is a 1988 American made for television comedy film directed by Oz Scott.
+Crash Course (also known as Driving Academy) is a 1988 American made for television teen comedy film directed by Oz Scott.

 Plot

 Crash Course centers on a group of high schoolers in a driver's education class; many for the second or third time.
 The recently divorced teacher, super-passive Larry Pearl (Charlie Robinson), is on thin ice with the football fanatic principal, Principal Paulson (Ray Walston), who is being pressured by the district superintendent to raise driver's education completion rates or lose his coveted football program.
 With this in mind, Principal Paulson and his assistant, with a secret desire for his job, Abner Frasier (Harvey Korman), hire an outside driver's education instructor with a very tough reputation, Edna Savage (Jackée Harry), a.k.a.
 E.W.
 Savage, who quickly takes control of the class.

 The plot focuses mostly on the students and their interactions with their teachers and each other.
 In the beginning, Rico (Brian Bloom) is the loner with just a few friends, Chadley (Rob Stone) is the bookish nerd with few friends who longs to be cool and also longs to be a part of Vanessa's (Alyssa Milano) life who is the young, friendly and attractive girl who had to fake her over-protective mother's signature on her driver's education permission slip.
 Kichi (B.D.
 Wong) is the hip-hop Asian kid who often raps what he has to say and constantly flirts with Maria (Olivia d'Abo), the rich foreign girl who thinks that the right-of-way on the roadways always goes to (insert awesomely fake foreign Latino accent) “my father’s limo”.
 Finally you have stereotypical football meathead J.J.
 (Nathan Dyer), who needs to pass his English exam to keep his eligibility and constantly asks out and gets rejected by Alice (Tina Yothers), the tomboy whose father owns “Santini & Son” Concrete Company.
 Alice is portrayed as being the “son” her father wanted.